bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/43-Mark.md

 ^21^ They compelled one passing by, coming from the country, Simon of Cyrene, the father of Alexander and Rufus, to go with them that he might bear his cross. ^22^ They brought him to the place called Golgotha, which is, being interpreted, “The place of a skull.” ^23^ They offered him wine mixed with myrrh to drink, but he didn’t take it.

-^24^ Crucifying him, they parted his garments amongst them, casting lots on them, what each should take. ^25^ It was the third hour^*^ when they crucified him. ^26^ The superscription of his accusation was written over him: “THE KING OF THE JEWS.” ^27^ With him they crucified two robbers, one on his right hand, and one on his left. ^28^ The Scripture was fulfilled which says, “He was counted with transgressors.”+ 15:28 NU omits verse 28.
+^24^ Crucifying him, they parted his garments amongst them, casting lots on them, what each should take. ^25^ It was the third hour^^ when they crucified him. ^26^ The superscription of his accusation was written over him: “THE KING OF THE JEWS.” ^27^ With him they crucified two robbers, one on his right hand, and one on his left. ^28^ The Scripture was fulfilled which says, “He was counted with transgressors.”+ 15:28 NU omits verse 28.
 ^[15:25 9:00 a.m.]

 ^29^ Those who passed by blasphemed him, wagging their heads and saying, “Ha!
 You who destroy the temple and build it in three days, ^30^ save yourself, and come down from the cross!”

 ^31^ Likewise, also the chief priests mocking amongst themselves with the scribes said, “He saved others.
-He can’t save himself. ^32^ Let the Christ, the King of Israel, now come down from the cross, that we may see and believe him.”^*^ Those who were crucified with him also insulted him.
+He can’t save himself. ^32^ Let the Christ, the King of Israel, now come down from the cross, that we may see and believe him.”^^ Those who were crucified with him also insulted him.
 ^[15:32 TR omits “him”]

-^33^ When the sixth hour^*^ had come, there was darkness over the whole land until the ninth hour.+ 15:33 3:00 p.m. ^34^ At the ninth hour Jesus cried with a loud voice, saying, “Eloi, Eloi, lama sabachthani?” which is, being interpreted, “My God, my God, why have you forsaken me?” + 15:34 Psalm 22:1
+^33^ When the sixth hour^^ had come, there was darkness over the whole land until the ninth hour.+ 15:33 3:00 p.m. ^34^ At the ninth hour Jesus cried with a loud voice, saying, “Eloi, Eloi, lama sabachthani?” which is, being interpreted, “My God, my God, why have you forsaken me?” + 15:34 Psalm 22:1
 ^[15:33 or, noon]

 ^35^ Some of those who stood by, when they heard it, said, “Behold, he is calling Elijah.”